 “Life really is what you make it.
 No excuses, no expectations just possibilities and potential.
 You can have and be whatever you want.
 You just need to change the way you see the world and yourself.

 This isn’t just idealism or a false, contrived millennial idea.
-I know it is truth because I’m living that change.
+I know it is true because I’m living that change.

 It was a dark, wet, March evening when I was driving from Bristol to Plymouth alone along the same stretch of the A38 I had driven too many times that year already when I broke down.
-Not my car, but me!
+Not my car – me!
 I pulled over and cried and just couldn’t stop.

 There was a realisation, that I simply could not carry on living the life I was living and trying so hard to maintain.
 I was annoyed at myself on top of it – How had I got there?
-Only I had made the choices which led me there – How had my own choices led me to a life that made me so miserable, energy less and drained?
+Only I had made the choices that led me there – How had my own choices led me to a life that made me so miserable, energy-less and drained?

 It wasn’t until the next day a when I was sat in my living room, staring at the 4 walls, that I caught myself thinking – there must be more to life than this – I want more from life.

-The following day with sweaty palms and a summersaulting stomach, I handed my notice in to my manager.
+The following day with sweaty palms and a somersaulting stomach, I handed my notice into my manager.

 Instant regret, fear and uncertainty flooded my veins.
 I left the office and got into my car ready for another Bristol to Plymouth drive and my head pounded with a pain I honestly hadn’t ever experienced before – ‘what the hell am I doing?’
 I literally shouted to myself out loud.